Where the nation is now: looking into the funhouse mirror

 Shush, now!
 Better not diss any of this stuff when the natives are around…

 - Large, voracious, gasoline-gobbling SUVs and pickup trucks.
 So popular have these piggish beasts become that the Ford Motor Company now plans to stop producing all passenger cars except the Mustang and focus almost exclusively on SUVs, light trucks, and crossover utility vehicles.
 It’s no longer enough for us to be overweight ourselves.
 No indeed, our cars must be so as well!

 - New vehicles leased or purchased every few years that can strap us financially and keep us on the payment treadmill continually, even though much cheaper used cars would serve just fine for many.
-But we must have that shiny new-car smell, and impress others with the dollars we have spent!
+But we must have that shiny new-car smell, and impress others (and ourselves) with the dollars we have spent!

 - Heavily debt-financed houses twice as large as those several decades ago.
 Not only do these oversized dwellings chain us to worries about going underwater on the huge home loan when real estate markets head downward, they take significant extra time to maintain.
 But that’s okay!
 I must have me my McMansion to go along with my McBurger and Supersize-Me cola!

 - Home remodels, along with the attendant disruption to our lives, sometimes for no other reason than just to obtain a new look or keep up with the Joneses.
 “Hey babe, you’ve gotta see what the neighbors did with their new kitchen.
 It’s time we did something for ourselves like that too!”

 - Huge flat-screen TVs to justify our sedentary, flab-reinforced, spectatorship-driven home lives.
 Gotta be able to see me them pimples and pancake make-up on big talking heads!